gpeterson406/Greenwood_Book/_book/03-oneWayAnova.md

 ## [1] 4.692982
 ```

-\indent There is a second way to write out the One-Way ANOVA model that provides a framework
+\indent There is a second way to write out the One-Way ANOVA model
+\index{model!One-Way ANOVA}
+that provides a framework
 for extensions to more complex models described in Chapter \@ref(chapter4) and
 beyond.
 The other ***parameterization*** (way of writing out or defining) of the
 model is called the <b><font color='purple'>reference-coded model</font></b> since it
 writes out the model in terms of a
+\index{reference coding}
+\index{model!reference-coded}
 ***baseline group*** and deviations from that baseline or reference level.
 The
 reference-coded model for the $i^{th}$ subject in the $j^{th}$ group is
 $y_{ij} ={\color{purple}{\boldsymbol{\alpha + \tau_j}}}+\varepsilon_{ij}$ where